UtkarshBhavsar/Pizza/README.md

      protocol="org.apache.coyote.http11.Http11NioProtocol" scheme="https"
      secure="true" sslProtocol="TLS" />
 ```
-4) Make sure to change the location of "keystoreFile" as per your location and set your password as "keysotrePass"
+4) Make sure to change the location of "keystoreFile" as per your location and set your password in "keystorePass"